Buy

 The World's Only Solution

-Gold Finger, our innovative Microsoft-endorsed Active Directory Audit Tool is the world's only solution that can accurately calculate effective permissions in Active Directory.
+Gold Finger, our innovative Microsoft-endorsed Active Directory Access Assessment Tooling is the world's only solution that can accurately calculate effective permissions in Active Directory.

 It can also automatically and accurately determine effective permissions /access on thousands of Active Directory objects, within minutes, and at the touch of a button.